Moving to South Dakota

 Step Eight: Handle Services and Utilities

 You should make sure that you settle and stop the current utilities and services once you move.
 Follow up to ensure your service providers turn on the services in the new home before you arrive.
-Change your mailing address at USPS.com or the local post office.
+Change your mailing address online or at the local post office.
 You should also update your online information for box subscriptions and online services.

 To boost the price of your property, you need to hire an expert in real estate who can find perfect buyers or tenants - if the home belongs to you.
 You can also consider repairing, painting, and finishing your old home to increase its value.
 Cleaning will be effective if the cleaners get to the house soon after the movers have finished their job.